-Humans obsession with power is evident in the many symbols representing power, most of which go far back in time.
+Human’s obsession with power is evident in the many symbols representing power, most of which go far back in time.
 Here’s a look at ancient symbols of power, many of which are still used today.

-Wheel of Being
+1. Wheel of Being

 The symbol is composed of four circles drawn together to form a diamond formation, with a fifth circle drawn in the center.

 Druids believed that this balance, in turn, represented power.
 They believed that striking the perfect balance between all opposing things is the true mark of power.

-Earth Medicine Wheel
+2. Earth Medicine Wheel

 Like the Celtic Wheel of Being, this symbol suggests that true power comes neither from excess nor want, but from finding the delicate balance between all things.

 The four equal parts represent peaceful interactions between the four elements of the earth and among all beings that exist with them.

-Egyptian Was Scepter
+3. Egyptian Was Scepter

 The Was Scepter in ancient Egypt often featured on art, hieroglyphs, and other relics.
 It’s typically represented as a simplified animal head placed on top of a long scepter that has a forked lower end.

 In the later Egyptian kingdoms, it was also a symbol of the pharaoh’s or Set’s power over the forces of chaos that are trying to invade the world.

-The Eye of Ra
+4. The Eye of Ra

 While the latter is a symbol of health and unity, however, the Eye of Ra represents the absolute power and authority of the Sun God Ra and the pharaoh who ruled in his stead.

-If the wheels discussed earlier draws power from balance, the Gayatri Yantra, or Sri Yantra, represents wisdom and an illuminated mind as the ultimate source of power.
+If the wheels discussed earlier draw power from the balance, the Gayatri Yantra, or Sri Yantra, represents wisdom and an illuminated mind as the ultimate source of power.

 It is thought to enhance one’s ability to sharpen his/her intellect and awareness about all creations.
 Together, the mantra and the yantra are said to radiate powerful enlightenment to all beings.

-Star of David
+6. Star of David

-For Judaists, true power is achieved when man is connected with his creator.
+For Judaists, true power is achieved when a man is connected with his creator.
 This is exactly what the hexagram, known as the Star of David, represents.

 The space created when these two triangles are overlaid is said to represent the heart of power in connectedness.

 In a long-lasting human tradition of ascribing power and meaning to simple headgear, crowns are one of the most recognizable symbols of rule and authority across most human cultures.

 From the woven cloth crowns of ancient Egypt, through tiaras and head circlets, all the way to huge golden crowns covered with diamonds and other gemstones, crowns have always symbolized power and rule.

 Just like crowns, thrones have always been associated with royal power and rule.
 While crowns have a more ceremonial symbolism, however, thrones are associated with power in a much more literal sense.

 When kingdoms crashed in wars for dominance over one another they didn’t fight for each other’s crown – every ruler had their own crown – they fought over each other’s thrones.
 After all, another term for a throne is “a seat of power”.

-Dragons are legendary creatures that are highly regarded around the world, and especially in Celtic myths and Asian culture.
+Dragons are legendary creatures that are highly regarded around the world, especially in Celtic myths and Asian culture.